Has a reversible USB-C drive and a traditional USB for connection to any device you need. Is completely drop protected. Transfers file quickly.

 Rubber edges keep the hard drive protected from drops and scrapes.
 Comes with several different connection options including the fast Thunderbolt USB-C.

 Weather and drop/crush resistance makes this hard drive perfect for travel or for use outdoors.
-Comes with a dedicated soft case for even more protection.
+Comes with a dedicated soft case.

 Thunderbolt/USB-C connection does not deliver the advertised high speeds.